jadenl99/JPCP-tool/README.md

 * Run `python cropapp.py -f crop-slabs -d <path-to-data> -b <beginMM> -e <endMM> -i <interstate> -y <year> --mode range intensity`.
 The interstate argument should be formated like `I16WB`, include direction as well.
 Run this for each year in the segment.
   * If you only want to crop the range or intensity, drop `range` or `intensity`.
 * If you only want to validate the joints are correctly annotated, run the function `-f validation-only` instead.
 Note that the check for the joints is not comprehensive.
+### Including Segmentation Images and Crack Length for Each Slab
+* Run the `predict_folder.py` script in the `DL_Crack_Segmentation` repository (seperate from this application) and name the output folder `Segmentation` to be used as input later.
+* To the `--mode` argument in the command line to run the crop app, add `segmentation`.
+* The script will then crop all the images first, then calculate the crack lengths and updates the database accordingly.
+The crack calculations themselves will take a bit of time.
+If you are not interested in getting the crack lengths, you can safely interrupt the execution of the script.

 ## Step 3: Slab Registration
 ### Input